Senky-Dev/the-green-light/blogs/first-blog.md

 ---
 title: Introduction!
 Who Am I
-date: 15th May, 2024
+date: 13th August, 2024
 tags: idea
 serial_no: 1
 ---

-This is most probably the first time you have stumbled upon my blog.
-Hello!
-I am Senky, A Programmer, who is a bit obsessed with science.
-I am an avid reader too, and as you may have noticed, I have a separate section for books.
-The main reason I made this blog was because of the innumerable thoughts which come to my conscience which I feel go to waste almost every day.
-Therefore, instead of wasting those thoughts, I felt it would be a great idea, to write them somewhere.
-So I am here to share my knowledge with all those who might be interested.
-I have not made this blog with the intention of growing, instead, with the intention of sharing my knowledge with all those who desire it.
-So I am going to proceed by describing the purpose of the four sections of this blog.
+Okay, so you have stumbled upon my blog, therefore, I am obliged to tell you about myself.
+I am Senky, I like to do cool shit involving science and/or programming.
+I like to read.
+I read in genres such as money, psychology, knowledge about the world etc. I have been programming since I was 10, so I can a lot of stuff.
+Here, science implies physics and math.
+I like to research about physics and math. \
+Currently struggling in the Indian education system :)

-* Books: This section is for the analyses of all the books I read going forward.
+* Books: I talk about the books I read.
-* Coding: In this section, I will share some of my programming hacks which I have learnt for experience.
-Further, I will also share project updates if I feel the need to do so.
-* Science: This section is going to be all about my obsession with physics and mathematics, I will post my thoughts on new discoveries + even some articles on interesting topics of science.
+* Coding: I make devlogs and also tutorials/articles.
+* Science: I talk about cool shit I find in physics and math.
-* Ideas: This section is all about my philosophical ideas, and also about the absurd and useful ideas which come to my mind.
+* Ideas: I talk about random ideas in my mindspace.

 So here I take my leave for now, see you all later.
 Cheers!
 Goodbye.